The Birchtree Center is searching for our next great staff member! This is a full-time position in our center-based program in Portsmouth, NH.

-The mission of The Birchtree Center is to promote independence, engaging relationships and productive lives for children and youth with autism at school, home and in the community.
+The Birchtree Center’s mission is to promote independence, engaging relationships, and productive lives for children and youth with autism at school, home, and in the community.
 Special Education Case Managers help to ensure that The Birchtree Center’s program maintains a standard of excellence within the field of special education, specifically in the context of students’ individualized academic programming.
 In addition to providing direct teaching, Special Education Case Managers have a leadership role on classroom teams through their coordination and development of assigned students’ IEPs and by providing input on the teaching of academic skills and in choosing curricular materials and resources.

 - Writes assigned students’ Individual Education Plans (IEPs), collaborating with other members of the students’ teams for cohesion:

 - Monitors implementation of IEP components by all team members

 - Monitors effectiveness of students’ IEPs by evaluating their academic development